sukiletxe/vbns-ao2/README.md

 * [One  which, as the original version, uses eSpeak](https://github.com/sukiletxe/vbns-espeak)
 * And this one, which can interact with many Windows screen readers and SAPI.

-Note that at this stage, this version is **not** ready to be even tested.
-It actually has no difference with the eSpeak version, because it is derived directly from it.
+Note that at this stage, this version works when run from source, but when compiling it doesn't run correctly.

 ## Requirements
 You will need Com0Com for the emulator to work properly: